stevleibelts-archive/php_component_dependency_injection/README.md

 # Notes

+## Definition

+    Dependency injection involves at least three elements:

+    * a dependent consumer,
+    * a declaration of a component's dependencies, defined as interface contracts,
+    * an injector (sometimes referred to as a provider or container) that creates instances of classes that implement a given dependency interface on request.

 ## Builders and Factories

 Factories are *stupid* creation classes where you are able to put in some parameters and simple get a new object.
 The effort of creating an object is quite low.